-We are a support group that provides a positive environment, listen to each other & offer feedback, education and awareness to share with family & friends, invites professionals in the fields to enlighten us on breakthrough with meds, Physical therapist to share good everyday exercises, etc. I would want to get feedback from the group on topics and be the catalyst to try to get the answers or guest to talk to us.
-We want to help expand the reach of the Arthritis Support Network in the Jacksonville area and get to know more amazing people to connect, share and learn with.
+We are a support group that provides a positive environment, listen to each other & offer feedback, education, and awareness to share with family & friends, invites professionals in the fields to enlighten us on breakthrough with meds, Physical therapist to share good everyday exercises, etc. I would want to get feedback from the group on topics and be the catalyst to try to get the answers or guest to talk to us.
+We want to help expand the reach of the Live Yes!
+Connect Group in the Jacksonville area and get to know more amazing people to connect, share and learn with.

 I developed RA at the age of 36, very abruptly overnight.
 At the time I worked for a Johnson & Johnson company in the Human Resource & Training and Development.
 I loved my job, but as my disease continued & worsened, I struggled on so many levels to "keep up".
 After 14 years of service - I SADLY had to leave the company on Disability.
 That was over 18 years ago.
 I have been on 3 drug studies that lasted several years each and am currently on one at this time.